Revealing the Local Cosmic Web from Galaxies by Deep Learning: Results

 \subsection{Performance Test}

-For both TNG100 and TNG300 training outcomes, we test the resulting models by applying them to the validation samples, so that we can compare the resulting dark-matter density cube with the ground truth.
-Specifically, we use the following four methods for the performance test---visual comparison, joint probability distribution, histogram, and two-point correlation function (2pCF) (see Figures~\ref{fig:DLvisual} \& \ref{fig:DLresult}).
-We find that 2pCF is the most efficient method to test the performance of each model.
-For both TNG100 and TNG300, the models at the minimum training loss provide the closest distribution of the 2pCF predictions to their truth, and we adopt them as our optimal models.
+\tcg{To test the model parameters tuned with \textsf{TNG100} and \textsf{TNG300} training sets, we apply the model to the validation samples to} compare the resulting dark-matter density cube with the ground truth.
+Specifically, we use the following four methods for the performance test---visual comparison, joint probability distribution, histogram, and two-point correlation function (2pCF) \tcg{$\xi(r) = \langle \delta(\mathbf{x}) \delta(\mathbf{x}+\mathbf{r}) \rangle_{\mathbf{x}}$} .
+To examine the performance of the each model, we use \tcg{the Kolmogorov-Smirnov statistics of the} 2pCF\tcg{s between truth and prediction at a given scale,

+Here, $\tilde{P}(\xi') = N(\xi < \xi')/N_{\rm sample}$ is the empirical distribution function} \tcm{, where $N_{\rm sample}$ and $N(\xi < \xi')$ are, respectively, the number of whole samples and the number of those satisfying $\xi < \xi'$.
+The smaller ${\rm KS}(\xi_{\rm pred}, \xi_{\rm truth})$ indicates that the predicted probability distribution of the 2pCF is closer to the true distribution, so we use that as a metric to compare} the performance of models.
+For both \textsf{TNG100} and \textsf{TNG300}, the models at the minimum training loss provide the closest distribution of the 2pCF predictions to their truth, and we adopt them as our optimal models.